Updated August 2017

 - No need to carry bulky tubes, but should you have a problem, one can be fitted

 - Many tubed rims have the requisite safety lip (see below), though not always on both wheels.

 A tubeless HUBB discussion from 2012

 Cyb’s version of the DIY procedure described below (good photos and Mounting Tubliss liners to my GS500R

 Update 2015: tried out BARTubeless sealed rims on my CB500X.
 More here.

 Update 2016: trying Japanese Outex tape – see bottom of the page

 See this short discussion too

-If you can’t do a roadside repair chances are your tyre is well and truly buggered.
+If you can’t do a tubeless roadside repair, chances are your tyre is well and truly buggered.
 I’ve had trips where I’ve crossed borders on flat tyres for want of an unobtainable tube.
-With tubeless all I need is a pump and a handful of plugs, widely used in the developing countries which after all, comprise the Adventure Motorcycling Zone.
+With tubeless all I need is a pump and a handful of plugs, widely used in the developing countries which after all, comprise your Adventure Motorcycling Zone.

 My 2008 XT660Z had spoked rims and tubed tyres so I asked on Horizons if sealing the well of the rim (where the spokes come through and where air would slowly leak out) was a good idea.
 The discussion concluded it was do-able and had been done.
 I like to experiment with new ways of doing things, so I went ahead.

 Is it safe?

-Some Flat Earth-like individuals who contribute frequently to online motorcycle forums vehemently proclaim that sealing a spoked rim to run tubeless can’t be done.
-The fact that they are clearly wrong doesn’t help shake this belief.
+Some Flat Earth individuals who contribute frequently to online motorcycle forums vehemently proclaim that sealing a spoked rim to run tubeless can’t be done.
+The fact that they are clearly wrong doesn’t help shake this devout belief.